QiTech-Industries/Winder/esp/src/functionality.md

 			- Enter OFF-mode
 			- Immediately unpower all motors, stopping all operations (emergency feature).
 The ferrari will need to be rehomed after this operation.
 1. View: Configure
+	- Configuration changes are immediately persistently saved on the machine
-	- Configure wifi
+	- Section: Configure wifi
 		- Device name
 		- Access Point Name
 		- (De-)Activate Access point
-	- Spool calibration
+	- Section: Spool calibration
 		- When in active operation mode(pulling, winding etc.): Use the adjusted position without interrupting the current operation
 		- When in standby: move ferrari to last adjusted position
-	- Display technical details
+	- Section: Display technical details
 		- Hardware Info
 			- Board
 			- Revision